shivpatel06/AskMyDocs/README.md

-# RAG Chatbot with Document Processing
+# 📚 AskMyDocs

-A production-ready Retrieval-Augmented Generation (RAG) chatbot that allows users to upload documents, process them with OCR, and ask questions about their content using advanced AI.
+A production-ready document intelligence platform that allows users to upload documents, process them with OCR, and ask questions about their content using advanced AI.
+Transform any document into an interactive knowledge base.

 ## Features